 3. The Local Government Boundary Commission for England (LGBCE) Order for the London Borough of Enfield Electoral Review created new ward boundaries effective from May 2022.
+The LGBCE created 25 wards, four more than there are currently.
+The number of councillors will remain the same.
+The 63 councillors will represent 13 three-councillor wards and 12 two-councillor wards.
 A new polling scheme is required to reflect the new boundaries at the revision of the electoral register on 1 December 2021.